-19. The Principal Accountable Officer for the Scottish Administration will designate the Director-General for Health and Social Care as the Accountable Officer for the SG portfolio budget for the Care Inspectorate.
+- 20. The Principal Accountable Officer for the Scottish Administration is the Accountable Officer for the SG portfolio budget for the Care Inspectorate.
 Withdrawal of the Accountable Officer designation would also be a matter for the Principal Accountable Officer.
 The responsibilities of a Portfolio Accountable Officer are set out in detail in the Memorandum to Accountable Officers for Parts of the Scottish Administration.
-He/she is personally answerable to the Scottish Parliament for ensuring that:

-- the financial and other management controls applied by the SG are appropriate and sufficient to safeguard public funds and, more generally that those being applied by the Care Inspectorate conform to the requirements both of propriety and of good financial management; - the key roles and responsibilities which underpin the relationship between the SG and the Care Inspectorate are set out in a framework document - and that this document is regularly reviewed; - effective relationships are in place at Director and Deputy-Director level between the SG and the Care Inspectorate in accordance with the strategic engagement principles; and that - there is effective continuous assessment and appraisal of the performance of the chair of the Care Inspectorate, in line with the requirements of the Code of Practice for Ministerial Public Appointments in Scotland.
+He/she is personally answerable to the Scottish Parliament for ensuring that: - the financial and other management controls applied by the SG are appropriate and sufficient to safeguard public funds and, more generally that those being applied by the Care Inspectorate conform to the requirements both of propriety and of good financial management; - the key roles and responsibilities which underpin the relationship between the SG and the Care Inspectorate are set out in a framework document - and that this document is regularly reviewed; - effective relationships are in place at Director and Deputy-Director level between the SG and the Care Inspectorate in accordance with the strategic engagement principles; and that - there is effective continuous assessment and appraisal of the performance of the chair of the Care Inspectorate, in line with the requirements of the Code of Practice for Ministerial Public Appointments in Scotland.